 There must be some type on monitor on changes made from the bot to alert the Plex to review a site that is either new or on page 1 of the results based on the last cache of the site if the page changes to much.

-Na this isn't an issue I am worried over we have always kept our sites clean white hat.
+The answer may lie with the WHOIS information; you might be flagged as someone's whose sites merit a closer look.Na this isn't an issue I am worried over we have always kept our sites clean white hat.
 Our company hasn't had a site banned/penalized since formation in 1999.

 Tedster my thoughts as well but 3 times in a month is unreal considering the sheer number of sites that will need to be reviewed.